Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 ## Deployment

-Function App deployments can happen from [Visual Studio]() IDE, [Visual Studio Team Services](https://visualstudio.microsoft.com/vso/) by defining a build pipeline that can be triggered upon push to the code repository, for example, or a build script such as [Cake](https://cakebuild.net/) or [Psake](https://github.com/psake/psake).
+Function App deployments can happen from [Visual Studio]() IDE, [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) by defining a build pipeline that can be triggered upon push to the code repository, for example, or a build script such as [Cake](https://cakebuild.net/) or [Psake](https://github.com/psake/psake).

-Relecloud decided to use [Visual Studio team Services](https://visualstudio.microsoft.com/vso/) for production build and deployment and [Cake](https://cakebuild.net/) for development build and deployment.
+Relecloud decided to use [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) for production build and deployment and [Cake](https://cakebuild.net/) for development build and deployment.

-### VSTS
+### Azure DevOps

 //TBA - Joel